Best Free & Paid Syslog Servers for Linux and Windows

 Cons:

-• Better suited for smaller networks, features don’t work as well at scale
+• Lacks Scalability: Better suited for smaller networks as features may not work as effectively at scale, limiting scalability.

 This is a handy, free, ready to use strong Syslog tool that gets the job done.